Grace-YuGuo/book-shelf-full-stack/README.md

 ## Deployment Guide
 ### Deployment Steps:
-- Creating the Heroku App account
+- Creating the Heroku App account and log in
+- Enable two-factor Authentication select via authenticator app(Install 'authenticator' application) approach.
-- In the Heroku Dashboard, click on 'New' and then select 'Create New App'.
+- In the Heroku Dashboard, click on 'New' and then select 'Create New App'
-- Create a unique name for your project.
-- Select the closest region in this case is EURO Region
-- Click on "Create App".
+- Create a unique name for your project and select the closest region in this case is EURO Region and click on "Create App".
 - In the "Deploy" tab, choose GitHub as the deployment method.
 - Connect your GitHub account and find/connect your GitHub repository.

 ### Setting Up Environment Variables
-- Add Heroku to the ALLOWED_HOSTS list.
+- Add Heroku to the ALLOWED_HOSTS list and CSRF_TRUSTED_ORIGINS list.
 - Configure static files and templates directories in settings.py.
-- Migrate the models to the new database connection in the terminal.
+- Run 'python3 manage.py collectstatic' command in terminal
-- Create env.py in the top level of the Django app.
-- Import os in env.py.
+- Create env.py in the top level of the Django app and import os in env.py.
-- Set up necessary environment variables in env.py, including the secret key and database URL.
+- Set up necessary environment variables in env.py, including the secret key, database URL and cloudinary URL.
-- Update settings.py to use environment variables for secret key and database.
+- Update settings.py to use environment variables for secret key, database URL, cloudinary URL and DEBUG value.
 - Configure environment variables in the Heroku "Settings" tab under "Config Vars".

-### Creating Procfile and Pushing Changes
+### Creating Procfile
 - Create a Procfile in the top level directory.
 - Add the command to run the project in the Procfile.
-- Add, commit, and push the changes to GitHub.

 ### Heroku Deployment
 - In Heroku, navigate to the Deployment tab and deploy the branch manually.
-- Monitor the build logs for any errors.
+- Monitor the build logs details for any error or click the 'View log' at the top of application page.
-- Upon successful deployment, Heroku will display a link to the live site.
+- Upon successful deployment, Heroku will display a link to the live site at the bottom or click 'Open App' at the top of application page.
-- Make sure to resolve any deployment errors by adjusting the code as necessary.
+- Make sure to resolve any deployment errors by adjusting the code and system variables' settings if necessary.

 ### Forking the Repository
 Forking the GitHub Repository allows you to create a copy of the original repository without affecting it.
 Steps are as below: